Virtually free-by-cyclic groups: Introduction

+\begin{corollary} Let $S$ be the fundamental group of a compact surface, possibly with boundary, and let $w\in S$.
+If $G = S/\normal{w}$ is hyperbolic and virtually compact special, then $G$ is virtually free-by-cyclic. \end{corollary}

 Many interesting insights were obtained via the \emph{negative immersions property}, first introduced by Wise \cite{wise_04}.
-Using a more general definition, Louder--Wilton \cite{louder_22} showed that in the context of one-relator groups, negative immersions is equivalent to the property of being \emph{$2$-free}.
+Using a more general definition, Louder--Wilton \cite{louder_22} showed that in the context of one-relator groups, negative immersions is equivalent to the property of being \emph{$2$-free}. {Additionally, they showed that this is equivalent to the defining relation having primitivity rank at least three; that is, the defining relation does not lie as an imprimitive word in a two generator subgroup of the underlying free group}.
 Among one-relator groups generated by at least three elements, Louder--Wilton also show that this property is generic by work of Puder \cite{puder_15}.
 The second author showed in \cite{linton_22} that one-relator groups with negative immersions are hyperbolic and virtually compact special.
 We may now combine these observations with our main theorem, and obtain the following.

 \begin{corollary} One-relator groups with negative immersions are virtually free-by-cyclic. \end{corollary}